 They make us laugh.
 They are usually waiting for us when we get home from work and school.
 They give us unconditional love.
 They are often our best friends.
 And they depend on us for everything: food, water, healthcare.
 They are our pets and part of the family.

 Our pets also depend on us when emergency strikes.
 Are you ready with your pet preparedness plan?

 Your Pet Preparedness Plan — Prepare Ahead for Your Pet’s Needs

 When it comes to planning for emergencies, pet owners should consider their pets too.
-With some simple preparations now, you can make sure your pet will be protected, safe and healthy, during and after any emergency.
-In the middle of a disaster, or when you know one is imminent, you may not be able to prepare for the specific needs of your pet.
+With some simple preparations now, you can make sure your pet will be protected, safe and healthy during and after any emergency.
+In the middle of a disaster, or when you know one is imminent, you may not have time to prepare for the specific needs of your pet.
 Now is the time for pet preparedness planning, and here are some tips.

 - Stock at least a 1-week supply of food and fresh water on hand for your pet, as well as a 1-week supply of medication, if your pet takes medication.